scivision/mumps/README.md

 then link to your project target `foo` via `target_link_libraries(foo MUMPS::MUMPS)`

 Numerous build options are available as in the following sections.
 Most users can just use the defaults.

-**autobuild prereqs**
-The `-Dautobuild=true` CMake default will download and build a local copy of Lapack and/or Scalapack if missing or broken.

 **MPI / non-MPI**
 For systems where MPI, BLACS and SCALAPACK are not available, or where non-parallel execution is suitable, the default parallel can be disabled at CMake configure time by option -Dparallel=false.